A framework for distributed discrete evacuation strategies: Asymptotically Optimal Evacuation in Grids

+We point out that checking the existence of a monotone path and computing the strategy implicit in the proof of Lemma~\ref{lem:no-monotone-path} can be performed by each agent based solely on its input to the problem.
+Since no communication is required, these internal strategies can be executed in at most $\B/2$ steps.
+Furthermore, since the grid topology and exit locations are known, all agents deterministically compute the same monotone path.

+\begin{lemma} If a $\B$-area $H$ contains a monotone path, then there exists a $\B$-partition of $H$ with exactly one non-self-sufficient zone. \end{lemma}

+\begin{proof} We construct a spanning tree $T_H$ of $H$ as follows.
+First, let $P$ be a monotone path in $H$ and let $P$ belong to $T_H$.
+Then, for each column $i\in\{1,\ldots,\B/2\}$, add to $T_H$ the path induced by the vertices $(i,j)$ with $j\in\{1,\ldots,\B/2\}$ (intuitively, we use all ``vertical'' paths, which together with $P$ form a spanning tree $T_H$).

-\begin{lemma} If a $\B$-area $H$ has a monotone path $P$, then there exists a $\B$-partition of $H$ with exactly one zone that is not self-sufficient. \end{lemma} \begin{proof} Define for $H$ the following spanning tree $T_H$.
-First, let $P\subseteq T_H$.
-Then, for each $i\in\{1,\ldots,\B/2\}$, let the path induced by the vertices $(i,j)$, $j\in\{1,\ldots,\B/2\}$, belong to $T_H$.
-(Informally, add all vertical paths to $T_H$).
-Then, $T_H$ provides the zones contained in $H$ in the following way.
-The only zone that is not self-sufficient will be denoted by $Z$.
-For each $i\in\{1,\ldots,\B/2\}$ do the following.
-Let the $i$-th column $C_i$ be the subset of vertices $\{(i,y)\colon y\in\{1,\ldots,\B/2\}\}$.
-The maximal subset of $C_i\setminus X$ that contains the vertex in $C_i\cap V(P)$ and induces a connected subgraph of $H$ is added to the zone $Z$.
-Note that such zone $Z$ fulfills Condition~\eqref{it:partition2}, where the required spanning tree is a subtree of $T_H$ whose diameter is at most $\B$.
+This spanning tree $T_H$ provides the zones contained in $H$ in the following way.
+The unique zone that is not self-sufficient, denoted by $Z$, is defined as the maximal subtree of $T_H$ that contains $P$ and has no exits.
+Note that such a zone $Z$ fulfills Condition~\ref{it:partition2}, where the required spanning tree is a subtree of $T_H$ with the root in $P$.
+A successful strategy for zone $Z$ is provided by the framework (cf. Lemma~\ref{lem:exclusive-strategy}).

 The rest of the $\B$-area is partitioned into self-sufficient zones as follows.
-Any other maximal subset $C_i'$ of $C_i\setminus (Z\cup X)$ that induces a connected subgraph of $H$ is made to be a self-sufficient zone, together with a unique exit $x$ in $C_i\setminus C_i'$ adjacent to a vertex in $C_i'$, in the partition.
-This implies two facts: each of our self-sufficient zones has an evacuation strategy of length at most $\B$ and all these strategies use pairwise different exits for evacuation hence can be executed simultaneously (as done in Algorithm \ref{alg:OneAttempt}). \end{proof}
+Let $C_i$ denote the $i$-th column of $H$.
+Any other maximal subset of $C_{i}\setminus V(Z)$ that induces a connected subgraph of $H$ is defined as a self-sufficient zone (note that due to maximality each exit belongs to some self-sufficient zone).

+The construction yields two facts: in accordance with the definition of self-sufficiency, each of our self-sufficient zones has an evacuation strategy of length at most $2\B$, and all these strategies use pairwise distinct exits for evacuation.
+Consequently, they can be executed simultaneously (as in Algorithm~\ref{alg:OneAttempt}). \end{proof}